matthras/111-static-webpack/README.md

 ### Instructions

 * `npm build`: compile your static files which can be found in your `dist` folder.
 * `npm start`: start a server that has live reload (i.e. your browser will automatically refresh whenever you make changes to the base files).
-Default URL is `localhost:6969`.
+Default URL is `localhost:9999`.

+### Warnings

+* This build uses node-sass which at the time of writing this, may cause problems for some.
+One solution is to use a verison of node lower then version 8.